-The Office of Religious and Spiritual Life at Lewis and Clark College will host James Forman Jr., clinical professor of law at Yale Law School, as the Chamberlin Social Justice Lecturer and MLK 2017 Week Speaker.
-Forman will speak at 7:00pm on Wednesday, January 25, 2017, in the Agnes Flanagan Chapel.
-His topic is, “Fighting for Racial Justice During the Trump Presidency.”
-Inspired by Dr. King and other civil rights activists, Forman will offer concrete strategies for improving schools and eliminating mass incarceration.
-This Chamberlin Social Justice event is open to students, faculty, staff, and community members.
+The Office of Religious and Spiritual Life at Lewis and Clark College hosted James Forman Jr., clinical professor of law at Yale Law School, as the Chamberlin Social Justice Lecturer and MLK 2017 Week Speaker.
+Forman spoke at 7:00pm on Wednesday, January 25, 2017, in the Agnes Flanagan Chapel.
+His topic was, “Fighting for Racial Justice During the Trump Presidency.”
+Inspired by Dr. King and other civil rights activists, Forman offered concrete strategies for improving schools and eliminating mass incarceration.
+This Chamberlin Social Justice event was open to students, faculty, staff, and community members.

 Forman teaches and writes in the areas of criminal procedure and criminal law policy, constitutional law, juvenile justice, and education law and policy.
 He received his JD from Yale Law School and his AB from Brown University.